Union Minister slams KCR's comments on surgical strikes | Politics

 ''I request CM KCR to not insult those who attained sadgati in protecting our great country,'' he said.

-Meanwhile, State BJP president Bandi Sanjay Kumar screened a video, at a press conference here, in which Rao purportedly said while the saffron party claimed that about 300 persons were eliminated in the surgical strike it was dismissed by noted terrorist Azhar Masood.
+Meanwhile, state BJP president Bandi Sanjay Kumar screened a video, at a press conference here, in which Rao purportedly said while the saffron party claimed that about 300 persons were eliminated in the surgical strike it was dismissed by noted terrorist Masood Azhar.

 Kumar also screened the news video of a Pakistani official admitting to the surgical strikes.

-He hit out at Rao for believing in what the PM had said about surgical strikes and even the purported acceptance by a Pakistani official but what Azhar Masood says.
+He hit out at Rao for not believing in what the PM had said about surgical strikes and even the purported acceptance by a Pakistani official but what Masood Azhar says.

 Recalling media reports on surgical strikes and the acceptance of the Pakistani official about the same, the Lok Sabha MP said it was shameful that Rao spoke in a manner insulting the valour of army personnel.